pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 }
 {% endcodeblock %}

 The onTrigger method is called when ever a flow file is passed to the processor.
-For more details on the context and session variables please again refer to the [offical developer guide](https://nifi.incubator.apache.org/docs/nifi-docs/developer-guide.html#flowfile).
+For more details on the context and session variables please again refer to the [official developer guide](https://nifi.incubator.apache.org/docs/nifi-docs/developer-guide.html#flowfile).

 {% codeblock lang:java Apache Nifi OnTrigger https://github.com/pcgrenier/nifi-examples/blob/master/src/main/java/rocks/nifi/examples/processors/JsonProcessor.java JsonProcessor.java %}